 Procedure Name: PROMOTION OF POSITIVE PARENT-CHILD INTERACTION, ATTACHMENT AND BONDING

 Procedure Number: 704

 Domain: Healthy Families

-Approved By: Amanda Jalensky Vanessa Southworth
+Approved By: Mary Jacobson, Director of Programs

-Created/Written By: Katie Rommes
+Created/Written By: Katie Rommes, Program Supervisor

 Effective Date: 10/1/2016

-Date(s) of Revision: 2/9/2017
+Date(s) of Revision: 9/15/2020

 References: 6-3 A-B, Home Visit Record

-Healthy Families routinely assesses, addresses, and promotes positive parent-child interaction, attachment, and bonding with all families; and utilizes CHEEERS on all home visits.
+Healthy Families routinely assesses, addresses, and promotes positive parent-child interaction, attachment, and bonding with all families; and utilizes CHEERS on all home visits.

 - Parents may have experienced early childhood trauma that can impact their ability to be emotionally present (responsive and available) for their children.
 Using an infant mental health approach (which supports the formation of a dyadic alliance between the parents and the home visitor) provides an effective strategy to mediate successful parenting.
-This parent-worker alliance provides the parent with an experience of a strong and healthy relationship, and facilitates the strengthening of the parent-child relationship through the parallel process.
-Utilizing an infant mental health approach reinforces that child development occurs within the context of the parent-child relationship. - HF home visitors are able to build on parental competences and promote healthy relationships in a thoughtful way using reflective strategies such as: Accentuate the Positives (ATP's), and address concerns or build skills with Strategic Accentuate the Positives (SATP's), Explore and Wonder, and Feel Felt Found. - The use of CHEEERS provides a structure to assess the parent-child relationship to be used for service planning.
+This parent-worker alliance provides the parent with an experience of a strong and healthy relationship and facilitates the strengthening of the parent-child relationship through the parallel process.
+Utilizing an infant mental health approach reinforces that child development occurs within the context of the parent-child relationship. - HF home visitors are able to build on parental competences and promote healthy relationships in a thoughtful way using reflective strategies such as: Accentuate the Positives (ATP's), and address concerns or build skills with Strategic Accentuate the Positives (SATP's), Explore and Wonder, Feel Name and Tame and Mindful SelfRegulation. - The use of CHEERS provides a structure to assess the parent-child relationship to be used for service planning.

-Staff will assess, address, and promote positive parent-child interaction, attachment, and bonding with all families; and utilizes CHEEERS on all home visits.
+Staff will assess, address, and promote positive parent-child interaction, attachment, and bonding with all families; and utilizes CHEERS on all home visits.

-- 1. Skill building and information sharing with families to promote positive parent-child interaction, attachment and bonding - Interventions to promote positive parent-child interaction are a part of the FSS's home visit routine with all families.
-As part of the intervention strategy, workers may use a variety of skills to address and promote positive parent-child interactions including but not limited to: Accentuate the Positives (ATP's), Strategic Accentuate the Positives (SATP's), Explore and Wonder, Feel Felt Found, Problem Talk, and Normalizing.
+- 1. Skill building and information sharing with families to promote positive parent-child interaction, attachment, and bonding - Interventions to promote positive parent-child interaction are a part of the CM's home visit routine with all families.
+As part of the intervention strategy, workers may use a variety of skills to address and promote positive parent-child interactions including but not limited to: Accentuate the Positives (ATP's), Strategic Accentuate the Positives (SATP's), Explore and Wonder, Feel Name and Tame, Problem Talk, Normalizing and Mindful Self-Regulation.
 These interventions may consist of discussion and observation of infant cues, calling attention to the child's emotions, introducing interactive games or activities, making positive comments that shape and reinforce desirable parent-child interactions, and education about key issues related to attachment such as: brain development, empathy, the development of trust, and fostering the development of self- esteem in children.

+2. Frequency:

+• CM attempts to spend time promoting positive parent-child interaction on all home visits, including visits that are pre-natal beginning in the second trimester.

+3. Documentation:

-- 2. Frequency: - FSS attempts to spend time promoting positive parent-child interaction on all home visits, including visits that are pre-natal beginning in the second trimester. - 3.
-Documentation: - FSS will document observations of parent-child interaction in the CHEEERS section of the Home Visit Record, unless the child is absent or asleep. - The documentation will include parental competencies and struggles.
-These observations will be used to develop and implement home visit activities and strength based interventions that promote positive parent-child interaction (Reflective Strategies, for example). - 4.
-Support: - Staff/team meetings and supervision: some portion of staff meetings and individual supervision are utilized to help staff assess and improve their efforts to support parents in promoting positive parent-child interaction and child development.
+- CM will document observations of parent-child interaction in the CHEERS section of the Home Visit Record, unless the child is absent or asleep. - The documentation will include parental competencies and struggles.
+These observations will be used to develop and implement home visit activities and strength-based interventions that promote positive parent-child interaction (Reflective Strategies, for example).

+4. Support:

+• Staff/team meetings and supervision: some portion of staff meetings and individual supervision are utilized to help staff assess and improve their efforts to support parents in promoting positive parent-child interaction and child development.
 The content of these meetings and supervision is documented in supervisor logs.